chhavisharma/Project1-CUDA-Flocking/README.md

 This repository presents a CUDA accelerated implemtation of the [boids algorithm](https://en.wikipedia.org/wiki/Boids), developed by Craig Reynolds in 1986, which simulates the flocking behaviour of animals such as birds or fishes.
 Three versions of implementations with increasing levles of search optimization are shown: A naive search over all the neighbours, a scattered uniform grid search and a coherent unifrom grid search.

-An example of the resultant movement is shown below:
+An example of the resultant movement is shown below.
+Here, we try to simulate 200,000 boids using coherent uniform grid search optimization.
 <p align="center">
   <img width="400" height="300" src="images/GIF_380.6_fps_Boids_SM_7.0_TITANV.gif">
 </p>